 Stress In Teens: A Way to Defuse Painful Emotions

 How do we account for the stress-busting power of such a simple intervention?
 There are a couple of explanations to consider.
 As a psychologist in my third decade of practice, I’ve learned that shame and helplessness are particularly excruciating emotions.
 Perhaps reminding teenagers that they are still very much under construction— that they can develop new qualities and tweak old ones—helps defuse both of these painful feelings.

 Even the most insightful adolescents can have difficulty maintaining perspective on bad days.
 Indeed, most parents have struggled to support a teenager who is collapsing under the certainty that a short-lived crisis guarantees a future of misery.

 It’s worth noting that the research team also tracked the grades of the adolescents participating in the study.
 After accounting for where students stood academically when the research started, they found that seven months later, the teenagers who learned that people can change had higher grade point averages than the students who didn’t receive that lesson.

 Why would learning that people can change boost a teenager’s grades?
-A key factor appears to be the drop in psychological stress, which, as we’d expect, improves concentration.
+A key factor appears to be the drop in psychological stress in teens, which, as we’d expect, improves concentration.
 Indeed, the research team asked the teenagers to perform an intellectual task (counting down from 996 in steps of seven) immediately after they presented to the unfriendly audience.
 They found that the adolescents who held a flexible view of personality outperformed the teenagers who didn’t.

 Put another way, a run-in with a buddy at lunch might distract a student all afternoon.
 Maybe he’s worried that the friendship is doomed.
 But a student who feels confident that he and his friend have room to grow might set the squabble aside until they can resolve it after school.